-LTL suited for specifying Linear temporal property .
+LTL suited for specifying Linear temporal property.
 LTL can be used to specify important system properties.

-The underlying nature of time in temporal logics is linear. i.e. at each moment in time there is a single successor moment, several model-checking tools use LTL as a property specification language.
+The underlying nature of time in temporal logics is linear. i.e., at each moment in time there is a single successor moment, several model-checking tools use LTL as a property specification language.
 The model checker SPIN is a prominent example of such an automated verification tool.

 Syntax: LTL formulae over the set AP of atomic proposition are formed according to the following gramma: